f3d-app/f3d/doc/user/07-COMMANDS.md

 - `jump_to_frame_relative -1` jump to previous frame.

 `jump_to_keyframe`: A specific command to load an animation at a specific keyframe, takes a keyframe index as argument.
-When jumping to a keyframe, the target keyframe index is adjusted to stay within the total number of available keyframes, avoiding invalid keyframe access.
+When jumping to a keyframe, F3D adjusts the target keyframe index to stay within the total number of available keyframes, avoiding invalid keyframe access.
 eg:

 - `jump_to_keyframe 0` jump to animation start frame.